Prescriptions

 Patients can request repeat prescriptions in the following ways:

-• In person/by post - using the white tear-off request slip from your previous repeat prescription will help ensure all your details are correct.
+• In person/by post - using the white tear-off request slip from your previous repeat prescription, please ensure all your details are correct and you have ticked what medication is required.

 • By email to - practice.manager.w97021@wales.nhs.uk ensuring your name, address and date of birth are included, and the medication you require is clearly indicated.